mongrov/roverz/src/models/readme.md

 ## Todo
   * consistent naming
   * remove elix/yap from everywhere
+  * test cases not only to call the method, they should verify the result - otherwise it doesnt' make sense
+     * remove the console.log
+     * add automation to verify results of each operation
   * User
      * statusConnection to be removed
      * emails - change to email